-- Make sure your doctor knows if you also use a blood thinner (such as warfarin, Coumadin®), thyroid replacement (Synthroid®), or other female hormones (such as Prometrium®, Provera®).
+- Some medicines can affect how estrogens work.
+Tell your doctor if you are taking a blood thinner (such as warfarin), thyroid replacement medicine, or other female hormones.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you have endometriosis or a history of cancer.
-Tell your doctor if you have asthma, diabetes, epilepsy (seizures), gallbladder disease, high or low calcium in the blood, kidney disease, lupus, migraine headaches, porphyria, or thyroid problems.
-Your doctor should know if you have heart disease, high blood pressure, high blood cholesterol, or a family history of high cholesterol.
-Tell your doctor if you have ever had liver problems caused by pregnancy or estrogen.
+- Tell your doctor if you have endometriosis or a history of cancer.
+Tell your doctor if you have asthma, diabetes, epilepsy, gallbladder, heart, or kidney disease, high or low calcium, lupus, migraine headaches, porphyria, or thyroid problems.
+Tell your doctor if you have high blood pressure, high cholesterol, a family history of high cholesterol, or a history of liver problems caused by pregnancy or estrogen.

-- Your doctor will need to check your progress at regular visits while you are using this medicine.
-Be sure to keep all appointments.
+- Your doctor will check your progress and the effects of this medicine at regular visits.
+Keep all appointments.
 Pelvic exam, breast exam, and mammogram (breast x-ray) may be needed to check for side effects.

 Possible Side Effects While Using This Medicine